allmonday/fastapi-voyager/README.md

     - [x] config params
     - [x] make a explorer dashboard, provide list of routes, schemas, to make it easy to switch and search
 - [x] support programmatic usage
-- [ ] better schema /router node appearance
+- [x] better schema /router node appearance
-- [ ] support dataclass
+- [ ] refactor the frontend to vue, and tweak the build process
 - [ ] user can generate nodes/edges manually and connect to generated ones
 - [ ] add configuration for highlight (optional)
+- [ ] support dataclass
 - [ ] integration with pydantic-resolve
     - [ ] show difference between resolve, post fields
     - [ ] strikethrough for excluded fields